IBM/aspera-cli/README.md

 #### <a id="option_select"></a>Option: `select`: Filter on columns values for `object_list`

-Table output can be filtered using the `select` parameter.
+Table output can be filtered using option `select`.
+This parameter is either a `Hash` or `Proc`.
+The `Proc` takes as argument a line in the table.

 Example:

 ```bash
 ascli aoc admin res user list --fields=name,email,ats_admin --query=@json:'{"sort":"name"}' --select=@json:'{"ats_admin":true}'